RootLinus/ahoyDTU-homeassistant-telegraf-influxdb-grafana/README.md

 # Setting up Mqtt > Telegraf

+Create a database and user in Influxdb (give user all permissions)

 Since the Telegraf Repo doesn't support any output to Influxdb, we'll have to add this functionality in a custom config file

 Create one in for example /config/telegraf/telegraf.config

+Copy paste the template from this repos telegraf.config file (just edit in your Database name, passwd)